Jason-Padilla/BootstrapExample/README.md

 # BootstrapExample
-A webpage developed only using the Bootstrap framework which demostrates the key components in making a modern looking website.
-When the page size is in desktop form, the navbar displays the different sections of the page but when the window is in mobile form, the navbar collapses into only a bar with a dropdown.
+A webpage developed only using the Bootstrap framework which demonstrates the key components in making a modern looking website.
+When the page is in desktop form, the navbar displays the different sections of the page but when the page is in mobile form, the navbar collapses into only a bar with a dropdown.
 The wepage also uses Bootstrap's Spycroll, this allows the Navbar to highlight on what section of the page the user is in as they are scrolling down the page.

 # What I Learned
 * Learned about different Bootsrap Components